Moving Average Forecast – EXCEL GUIDE

 On top of that, it’s easy to mess up an existing spreadsheet accidentally if you start moving things around to make space for something else.

-Using a fresh spreadsheet also means you’ll have plenty of room available when you get to the visualisation stage.
+Using a fresh spreadsheet also means you’ll have plenty of room available to create a chart.

 Next, let’s get into the specifics of how to apply the moving average formula.

-a) Choose a moving average period based on your data.
-For example, use a 3-month moving average for monthly sales data over a year
+For this example, we use a 3-month moving average for monthly sales data over a year

 Like this: